-Welcome to the roundup of the 18th edition of Novel Food, the literary/culinary event that Lisa of Champaign Taste and I created in 2007 and that I continue to host with great pleasure.
+Welcome to the roundup of the 20th edition of Novel Food, the literary/culinary event that Lisa of Champaign Taste and I created in 2007 and that I continue to host with great pleasure, as it brings together two of my passions: literature and food.
 Novel Food is about literary works (prose or poetry) that inspire the preparation of dishes.
-The event brings together two of my passions: literature and food.

 My special "thank you!" goes to the event's participants: I hope you had as much fun as I always do when I host this event.
 You will find a link to this roundup and to those of the earlier editions on this page.

 The next edition of Novel Food will be in early spring: I will announce it here, on The Food Blog Diary, and other venues, so stay tuned.
 The Food Blog Diary is the lovely event announcement site created and maintained by Jacqueline of Tinned Tomatoes.
 Visit the site to read about current events and let her know about your event and she will post it on her well-organized site.
 Thank you, Jacqueline!

 In the meantime, read good books (maybe with the next Novel Food in mind), cook good dishes, and otherwise savor life's local and seasonal offerings.